bencrannich/notes/NFS Root Filesystem.md

 /srv/nfs/mars      192.168.150.0/255.255.255.0(rw,sync,insecure,no_subtree_check,no_root_squash)
 ```

-Once `/etc/exports` has been modified (or `/etc/exports/*.exports`), use `exportfs` to enact the changes:
+Once `/etc/exports` (or `/etc/exports/*.exports`) has been modified, use `exportfs` to enact the changes:

 ```
-exportfs -a
+sudo exportfs -a
 ```

 Unless an error occurs, this won't produce any output.
-Run `exportfs` without options to see the list of currently NFS-exported filesystems.
+Run `sudo exportfs` without options to see the list of currently NFS-exported filesystems.

 ## Preparing a Debian root on the server